-In the Code of Practice on “How to manage the risks associated with hazardous chemicals in the workplace”, Section 3 'Assessing Risks' includes the topic 3.1: ‘Decide who should do the assessment'.
+In the Model Code of Practice on “How to manage the risks associated with hazardous chemicals in the workplace”, Section 3 'The risk management process' includes the topic 3.1: ‘Decide who should do the assessment'.
 This speaks of a collaborative approach, depending upon the expertise of the people involved.
 For complex cases, a number of people may need to be involved.

 Generally, the risk assessment for a practical activity in the laboratory/classroom environment would be conducted by the classroom teacher.
 They will need to assess the activity in view of their students' skills, abilities, behaviour, any medical conditions and the room facilities.
 The risk assessment for processes in the preparation room, generally would be conducted by the science technician.
 However, there may be times when a technician may have more knowledge of a chemical/process/technical skill than the teacher or vice versa.
 At these times a collaborative approach is most appropriate.

 1 Victorian Department of Education and Training.
 2018.
 'Chemical Management Procedure', Victorian Department of Education and Training website, http://www.education.vic.gov.au/school/teachers/management/Pages/chemica...